-We know you want to wear your wedding ring as much as possible.
-After all, it’s a part of one of your most important relationships and represents a huge milestone in your life!
+We know you want to wear your engagement or wedding ring as much as possible.
+After all, these rings are a part of one of your most important relationships and represent a huge milestone in your life!
 However, there are some parts of life that just do not mesh well with gemstones and precious metals.
 Furthermore, you want to protect your ring at all times and avoid unnecessary damage or loss.

 One specific situation where your traditional metal ring might not be ideal is when you’re working out or at the gym.
-Weight lifters everywhere can agree that having your wedding ring mashed into your finger while lifting is not fun at all.
+Weight lifters everywhere can agree that having your wedding ring mashed into your finger while lifting or doing pull-ups is not fun at all.
 As an added workout faux pas, sweat and a wedding ring don’t mix very well.
-Between finger swelling and a general uncomfortable vibe, working out while wearing your engagement ring and wedding band might not be the best option.
+Between finger swelling and a general uncomfortable vibe, working out while wearing your engagement ring and wedding band might not be the best option for men and women when hitting the gym.
 Modern Gents is here to help you solve all your workout-related wedding ring issues!
-Here’s what you need to know about wearing your ring while working out.
+Whether you are into CrossFit, lifting dumbbells or engaging in virtually any other type of exercise, here’s what you need to know about wearing your ring while working out.

 Should You Wear a Wedding Ring While Working Out?

 If you’re into weight-based workouts or would like a different option for your wedding ring, look no further than the world of silicone wedding bands.
 Silicone bands are made for movement and any kind of workout.
 The flexible nature of silicone protects against damage, chipping or breaking and isn’t hurt by sweat or dirt.
 The best part?
-Silicone bands are so easy to clean and feel comfortable on your finger even if it swells during a hot and sweaty workout or activity.
+Silicone bands are so easy to clean and provide a comfortable fit regardless of your ring size, even if your finger swells during a hot and sweaty workout or activity.

-Silicone wedding bands are great for workouts because they won’t pinch your hand when lifting weights, gripping bike handles or handling other exercise equipment.
-The silicone bands come in many styles and colors so you can personalize them just like you would your regular wedding ring.
+High-quality silicone wedding bands are great for workouts because they won’t pinch your hand when lifting weights, gripping bike handles or handling other exercise equipment.
+The silicone bands come in many styles and a variety of colors so you can personalize them just like you would your regular wedding ring.
 Furthermore, the athleisure style of a silicone band will match your casual or athletic gear perfectly.

 Source: Syda Productions/ Shutterstock.com